SoulKeY30/UE5-ApparatusECS-CrowdBattlePlugin/README.md

   - 2.5D movement that supports flying, falling and moving on uneven surfaces
   - Navigation and avoidance take into account sphere and box colliders
 - **AI Perception**:
   - Support vision.
-Agent can do sector trace for targets that are not blocked by obstacles
+Agent can do sector trace for targets, and optionally those not blocked by obstacles
 - **NS GPU Particle UI**:
   - Healthbar, Textpop, Groundring
 - **NS GPU Particle VAT**: